Code-Institute-Submissions/family_organiser/readme/testing.md

 3. Make sure the correct quantity was added to the list and the correct month.
 4. Check the line graph reflects this information.

 ## Status

 #### Adding a status form the profile page

+1. Go to the profile page.
+2. Click 'Status'.
+3. Try and submit an empty form.
+4. Fill out the form one field at a time submiting the form after each field is complete.
+5. When the form is complete press the aeroplane icon at the bottom of the page.
+6. Make sure the new status is show on the profile page.
+7. Go to 'News Feed' and look for the newly created status.

 #### Adding a status from the status page

+1. Go to 'News Feed'.
+2. Press 'Create Post'.
+3. Try and submit and empty form.
+4. Fill out the form one field at a time submiting the form after each field is complete.
+5. When the form is complete press the aeroplane icon at the bottom of the page.
+6. Make sure the new status is show on the profile page.
+7. Go to 'News Feed' and look for the newly created status.

 #### Commenting on a status

+1. Go to a status either on the 'Profile' page or the 'News Feed' page.
+2. Click on the comment button at the bottom of the staus.
+3. Try and 'Comment' a empty form.
+4. Fill the field out and press 'Comment'.
+5. Make sure the comment is added to the status.
+6. Reload the page making sure the comment is still on that status.

 #### Liking a status

+1. Go to a status either on the 'Profile' page or the 'News Feed' page.
+2. Click the like button (The heart) at the bottom of a status.
+3. Make sure the page dosen't reload.
+4. Reload the page and make sure the like has still been added.

 ## Messages

+#### Starting a new conversation

+#### Sending a message

 ## Events

+#### Creating a new event

+#### Accepting a event requets

+#### Adding event to google calendar